willcrichton/indexical/README.md

 }

 // 3.
 Create an immutable indexed domain from a collection of objects.
-// By default this is Rc-wrapped, but you can also use Arc or &-refs. let domain = Rc::new(IndexedDomain::from_iter([
+// The domain should be wrapped in an Rc, Arc, or &-ref. let domain = Rc::new(IndexedDomain::from_iter([
     MyString(String::from("Hello")), MyString(String::from("world"))
 ]));

 // 4.
-Now you can make a set!
+Now you can make a set.
 Notice how you can pass either a `MyString`
 // or a `StringIndex` to `set.insert(..)` and `set.contains(..)`.
-let mut set = IndexSet::new(&domain);
+let mut set = RcIndexSet::new(&domain);
 set.insert(MyString(String::from("Hello")));
 set.insert(StringIndex::from_usize(1));
 assert!(set.contains(&MyString(String::from("world"))));